GeminiCCCC/SystemDesign/README.md

 CP - Redis(KV), MongoDB(Document Stores), HBase(Column Oriented)

-**KV**: Simple schema; High velocity read/write with no frequent updates; High performance and scalability; No complex queries involving multipl key or joins
+**KV**: Simple schema; High velocity read/write with no frequent updates; High performance and scalability; No complex queries involving multiple key or joins

-**Document Stores**: Flexible schema with complex queryihng; JSON/BSON or XML data formats; Leverage complex Indexes(multikey, geospatial, full text search etc); High performance and balanced R:W ratio; if each record is not that big and has limited size (e.g not more than 1MB, then probably we don't need to use Document  stores)
+**Document Stores**: Flexible schema with complex querying; JSON/BSON or XML data formats; Leverage complex Indexes(multikey, geospatial, full text search etc); High performance and balanced R:W ratio; if each record is not that big and has limited size (e.g not more than 1MB, then probably we don't need to use Document  stores)

-**Column Oriented**: High volumn of data; Extreme write speeds with relatively less velocity or reads; Data extractions by columns using row keys; No ad-hoc query patterns, complex indices or high level of aggregation.
+**Column Oriented**: High volumn of data; Extreme write speed with relatively less velocity or reads; Data extractions by columns using row keys; No ad-hoc query patterns, complex indices or high level of aggregation.
 Good for time-series data.

 **Graph Stores**: If you need relationships between record, use graph stores